sehlen-bsi/botan-docs/docs/testspec/src/14_pubkey_sig.rst

 provided through the algorithm oid, which is part of the private key.
 The following table shows an example test case with one test vector.

-**Remark from review of 3.12.0:** No substantial change in the test code referenced here; only an adaptation to the changed ``XMSS_Parameters`` factory API.
-No change in the test vectors referenced here.

 .. table::
    :class: longtable